keremkundak/cv-assistant/README.md

 - `assets/`: Contains CSS styles and images.
 - `utils/`: Helper functions for text assets, email sending, and data loading.
 - `requirements.txt`: Python dependencies.

+## Acknowledgements

+- **Keep Alive Workflow:** Inspired by and adapted from the [Streamlit-App-KeepAlive](https://github.com/ToroData/Streamlit-App-KeepAlive) repository by [ToroData](https://github.com/ToroData).
+This helps keep the Streamlit Cloud app awake by periodically pinging it.